rrvt/BkGd/README.md

 ## Installing

 Install the applications using the msi file.
-However there are two additional steps.
+However there are three additional steps.

+This application is not "digitally signed" which makes it subject to being rejected by any and perhaps all virus checkers.
+In particular Norton Security scans it an rejects it.
+It must be given an exception.
+Here are some steps that work in Norton Security:

+  - Open Norton Security
+  - Select Settings in Device Security
+  - Select "Antivirus" Setting
+  - Select "Scans and Risks" Tab
+  - Under Title "Exclusions/Low Risks" select "Items to Exclude from Scans" configure
+  - Choose "Add Files" Button
+  - Using the Open Folder button find "Program Files (x89)BkGd/BkGdEx.exe"
+  - Select the OK button.

+This should allow the startup executable to start when a person logs into the system.
+Other virus protecting software will need to be suitably changed to exclude BkGdEx.exe.
+Good Luck.

-Step 1 is to use the Windows Settings to allow a background picture to be used as wallpaper.
+Step 2 is to use the Windows Settings to allow a background picture to be used as wallpaper.
 The procedure is something like this:

   - Select "Settings"